noobling/prof-comp/Sprint 3/Project Retrospective.md

 * Overlapping purposes in sprint 1

+Time Consuming Admin Work

+* Administrative documents took a lot of time away from development

 ### Other insights

 * Got lucky by being able to pivot to a PWA rather than an iOS app